toseef-ahmd/weather-app/interfaces.md

 # Weather Data Interfaces Documentation
 ## Overview

 This documentation outlines the structure of various interfaces used to represent weather data in the application.
 These interfaces are crucial for handling and displaying weather-related information like current conditions, daily forecasts, and hourly weather data.
+The interfaces are designed while keeping SOLID principles in mind.
+Specifically Interface Segregation Principle. so that functionality is kept separate.

 ## Interfaces